-Harriet Law was and ardent supporter of and campaigner for secularism.
+Harriet Law was an ardent supporter of and campaigner for secularism.
 She was one of the speakers at the opening of Secular Hall in 1881.
-Here is a brief account of her life, mainly by our former webmaster.

 In 1859 she became a salaried lecturer for the secular movement.
 Lectures she gave at Hebden Bridge in 1870, on Martin Luther and Tom Paine, were noisily disrupted by local christians and she was punched in the face while making her way back to the hall through a large mob.
 When she lectured in Woolwich on "How I became a freethinker and why I remain one", an outraged writer in the local press attacked it as "the infidel lecture".